 - For tutorials, light backgrounds tend to work best.
 Color can work if it’s not too distracting and doesn’t clash with what you’re photographing.

 - For small items such as jewelry, you can use more interesting backgrounds.
-Gemmafactrix uses vintage books and industrial surfaces to show off her jewelry on Etsy, and it works great.
+Some Etsy sellers use vintage books and industrial surfaces to show off their goods, and it works great.
 Wood, paper, cloth and metal can all add a little something to your images.

 - For tutorials and larger items like clothing, you’ll have to pull back to get everything in the shot.
 Make sure the rest of your studio/ apartment/ mobile command unit isn’t visible in the shot.
 Set up by a blank wall and use it as a backdrop.

 - Be aware that if you have windows or mirrored surfaces in your shot, your reflection will show up as well.
 Don’t forget to put some pants on unless you want to become an internet phenomenon.

 How to Shoot

 - Use a tripod even if you think you have enough light.
 When you’re taking photos of small objects, a little camera shake can end up blurring major details.

 - For small items, get in as close as you can.
 Make the viewer feel like they could reach out and touch it.
 Use the macro setting on your camera.

 - If you have an SLR, you can pick up a couple of close-up filters – they’re a cheaper alternative to fancy zoom lenses.